 This group is responsible for events, communications, website and other HbbTV promotional activities.

-This group promotes worldwide market adoption of the HbbTV standard within the industry.
-The group aims to highlight existing HbbTV success stories while encouraging further market development.
+It promotes worldwide market adoption of the HbbTV standard within the industry and aims to highlight existing HbbTV success stories while encouraging further market development.

 Chair: Jon Piesing (TP Vision)